Democrat to debate with rare shot at governor's race win

 Noem might invoke her campaign's allegation that Sutton supports a state income tax, a claim that Sutton has denied.
 It's a delicate subject in heavily conservative South Dakota, which is one of only seven states without such a tax.
 An Associated Press Fact Check of the allegation found it mostly false.

-If elected, Sutton has said he wouldn't propose tax increases, but didn't promise to reject tax hikes that make it to his desk, according to the Argus Leader .
+Sutton has said that if he's elected, he wouldn't propose tax increases, but he also wouldn't promise to reject tax hikes that make it to his desk, according to the Argus Leader .
 Sutton's campaign has said Noem supported tax and fee increases when she served in the South Dakota Legislature.

 GOVERNMENT TRANSPARENCY